 12.13.
-There shall be outcome indicator(s) and management objectives for avoiding, minimizing or mitigating the impacts of the unit of certification on essential habitats for the "stock under consideration" and on habitats that are highly vulnerable to damage by the fishing gear of the unit of certification.
+Outcome indicator(s) and management objectives for avoiding, minimizing or mitigating the impacts of the unit of certification on essential habitats for the "stock under consideration" and on habitats that are highly vulnerable to damage by the fishing gear of the unit of certification.

 Alaska's Policy for the Management of Sustainable Salmon Fisheries states that, "salmon spawning, rearing and migratory habitats should be protected" and that "salmon habitats should not be perturbed beyond natural boundaries of variation" such that "wild salmon stocks and the salmon's habitats should be maintained at levels of resource productivity that assure sustained yields".
-This policy is legislatively supported by Alaska Statutes 16.05.841-87179, which describe legal protections for essential freshwater salmon habitats.
-Alaska's Salmon Fisheries Management Plan80 identifies essential marine habitats for salmon and provides clear management guidelines and outcome indicators for the protection of these.
+This policy is legislatively supported by Alaska Statutes 16.05.841-871124, which describe legal protections for essential freshwater salmon habitats.
+Alaska's Salmon Fisheries Management Plan125 identifies essential marine habitats for salmon and provides clear management guidelines and outcome indicators for the protection of these.

 12.14.
-There shall be outcome indicator(s) and management objectives for dependent predators.
+Outcome indicator(s) and management objectives for dependent predators.